DenisLatushko/idt-grid-test-task/README.md

 - App - Presentation Layer
 - Domain - Domain Layer
 - Data - Data layer

-All Gradle modules are tuned by convention plugins places to "build-plugin" directory
+All Gradle modules are tuned by convention plugins places in build-plugin

 ### 1 - App - Presentation Layer
 Presentation Layer implemented by using: